-55 Barriers to affordable housing - 91.215(h) Barriers to Affordable Housing
+SP-55 Barriers to affordable housing - 91.215(h)

+Barriers to Affordable Housing

 Consultation with stakeholders and a review of current development standards found that the primary barriers to the development of affordable housing are the lack of funding options, the cost of lots and land, the cost of materials, and the cost of labor.
-Prince William County continues to promote the development of affordable housing and has been reviewing its development incentives in accordance with state law and the creation of an Affordable Dwelling Unit Ordinance and Housing Trust Fund.
+Prince William County continues to promote the development of affordable housing and has been reviewing its development incentives in accordance with state law.
 This review did not find any public policies that discourage the development of affordable housing in Prince William.